careydayrit/pantheon-drops-9-manual-composer/README.md

 `lando init --source=pantheon`

 Edit .lando.yml and add the line at the bottom.
+Chane the framework to drupal 9

 ```
+config:
+  framework: drupal9

 services:
   database:
     type: mariadb:10.4